Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 ORDER BY sales_date ASC;
 ```

 ![png](output_43_0.png)

-Now we see that 2019 in the broader context was an off year, we will need to do further digging to see what happened.
-But thanks to Teradata Vantage we can cost-effectively analyse all our data by offloading the colder less queried data to object storage for safe keeping.
+In the broader context, you can see that 2019 was an off year.
+You need to dig further to see what happened.
+Thanks to Teradata Vantage, you can cost-effectively analyze all your data by offloading the colder, less-queried data to object storage for safe keeping.

-#### Step 5: Clean-up
+#### Step 5: Clean up objects.

-Drop the objects we created in our own database schema.
+Drop the objects you created in your database schema:

 ```sql
 DROP VIEW retail_sample_data.sales_fact_all;
 ```

 ```sql
 DROP VIEW retail_sample_data.sales_fact_offload_v;
 ```

 ```sql
 DROP TABLE retail_sample_data.sales_fact_offload;
 ```

-## Dataset
+## Dataset Reference
-***

-The <b>sales_fact</b> dataset has approximately 43 million rows of sample sales data:
+The collection of data used in this use case includes approximately 43 million rows of sample sales data:

 - `sales_date`: date the order was processed
 - `customer_id`: customer identifier